Thinking Medieval with a Twist: Farmers' tithes in Scarterra are complicated

 How it worked in Medieval Europe

 Sometimes peasants dictate where the tithes go.
 It is very difficult for a Scarterran peasant to avoid forking over a nineth of his harvest to the Nonagon, but some areas give peasants the freedom to decide which temples they send their harvest too.
 In these regions, the local clergy work very hard to to curry the favor of the local peasants.
 Sometimes Barons and low level lords and ladies dictate where the tithes go.
 Given that the local lords frequently control the mills and graineries, most of the grain is under a lord's jurisdiction passes through his hands anyway.
 This gives local lord a lot of power as a middleman and gets to decide where some/most/all of the grain tithes go almost by default.
 In these regions the clergy work very hard to curry favor of the local lords.
 Sometimes kings and queens dictate where the tithes go.
-Monarchs set tax policy along the feudal chain, so it's a natural extension for monarchs to set up tithing policy too.
-Very frequently, tithes go where the king says tithes should go.
-In these regions, the clergy work very hard to curry the favor of the royal family.
+Monarchs set tax policy along the feudal chain, so it's a natural extension for monarchs to set up religious donation policy too.
+Very frequently, grain nineths go where the king says they should go.
+In these regions, the clergy work very hard to curry the favor of the royal family even more than usual.
 Sometimes geography dictates where the tithes go.
 The three-day ox rule applies to tithes as much as it applies to commerce.
-Maybe a peasant family wants to curry favor with the Stewards and his lord wants to curry favor with the Guardians but the grain tithe ends going to the Tenders because the only temple within a three-days' journey is a Mera temple.
-Some specific temples are built in specific places primarily in order to capitalize on tithes.
-It's a carefully balancing.
-Every new temple is an additioanl source of tithes but every temple also has clergy that will eat the tithes.Coins are easier to transport long distances than wagons of grain, so it is certainly possible to sell nineth grains on the open market and then give divide the coinage among several temples.
-But this strategy has it's own political pitfalls.
-The Masks control most of Scarterra's banks and coin smiths, so they end up taking a percentage of most large scale commercial transactions effectively letting them claim a slice of other priesthoods' donations.
-This of course raises the ire of the Masks political rivals.
+Maybe a peasant family wants to curry favor with the Stewards and his lord wants to curry favor with the Guardians but the grain tithe ends going to the Tenders because the only temple within a three-days' journey happens to be a Mera temple.
+Some temples are built in specific places solely in order to capitalize on grain ninths.
+It's a carefully balancing act.
+Every new temple is an additional source of nineths but every temple also has a staff of clergy that will eat the grain.

 Other Sources of Income